 Open to anyone interested in the SWC Dental Hygiene Program and the field of Dental

 This informative session is held each spring semester.
-Date to be determined in January 2020.

 Topics of Discussion include: